livghit/go-htmx/pkg/utils/utils.md

 # Utils directory

-I dont think it is the place for that but I didnt have another name .
-Here with util.go has helper functions for getting paths .
+I dont think that this is the proper place for that but I dont have another name .
+Here with util.go has helper functions for getting paths and so on.